Follow the step by step process or choose what situation that best describes you:

 Internship

-Hands-on experience and practice is a large part of the curriculum of most ABA-accredited law schools.
+Hands-on experience and practice are a large part of the curriculum of most ABA-accredited law schools.
 Practice helps to reinforce the skills and knowledge learned in the classroom.
 Depending upon your law school’s curriculum, you might participate in community service workshops and programs, legal aid clinics, work in government agencies, work in law firms, or an externship in the courts.

 Degree Programs

-You must have a Juris Doctor (JD) degree from an ABA-approved law school to take the Nevada bar exam, under rules of the State Bar of Nevada.
+You must have a Juris Doctor (JD) degree from an ABA-approved law school to take the Nevada bar exam, under the rules of the State Bar of Nevada.
 You may pursue another degree alongside your JD degree, to increase your career options after graduation.
 This may include (but is not limited to) any of the following areas:

 Use this handy checklist to make sure that you are eligible to take the Nevada bar exam: